odan/odan.github.io/_posts/2022-06-18-slim-blade.md

 `Illuminate\Contracts\Container\Container`.
 This is only possible with some tricks and will probably only work properly in a Laravel project.
-The usage of components without Laravel is therefore not recommended.
+The usage of Components without Laravel is therefore not recommended.
-However, this functionality can also be implemented with the existing Blade features, so the use of components is not really necessary.
+However, this functionality can also be implemented with the existing Blade features, so the use of Components is not really necessary.

 ## Conclusion

-The reason blade is so popular, is because of Laravel.
+The reason Blade is so popular is because of Laravel.

 The Blade syntax stays much closer to PHP (which was a template engine itself 25 years ago).
 For example, Twig is by design another language, making it much more difficult to wrap your head around.

 I think blade is **not** the best example of software design, because it's really hard to get running without Laravel.
-Even then, you may never get all features (like components) without installing the full Laravel package.
+Even then, you may never get all features (like Components) without installing the full Laravel framework package.
-The Laravel DI container is a complex beast that has be configured within (and besides) the PSR-11 DI container.
-Due tue the setup the package adds a lot global singleton (Anti-pattern) to you project scope, which is something I really try to avoid.
+The Laravel DI container is a complex "beast" that has to be configured within (and partly beside) the PSR-11 DI container.
+Unfortunately, the package adds a lot of global singletons (anti-pattern) to the project scope, which I really try to avoid.

 Using Blade only makes sense in combination with Laravel.
 Outside of Laravel I would not use this package and would not recommend it to anyone.